COVID-19 UPDATE: We are open! Our team is working and offering consultations via phone, e-mail, and video conferencing.

 The underlying problem with Trump’s remark and the thought processes of prosecutors and judges handling drug offenses is an inherent ineffectiveness.
 The Drug Policy Alliance warned in its report that “there is no evidence to suggest that heightened punishment works” to deter people from committing drug crimes, or even to deter people from taking illegal drugs or abusing prescription painkillers.
 The only clear outcome of the heightened vigor to prosecute drug crimes is a pressured and overzealous criminal justice system that teeters away from relying on evidential facts and towards speculation instead.

-(For more information about Trump’s call for capital punishment used in drug crime sentencing, you can click here to view a full article from The Guardian.
-You can also click here to view an article from The Crime Report about the DPA report.)
+(For more information about Trump’s call for capital punishment used in drug crime sentencing, you can click here to view a full article from The Guardian.)

 St. Louis Criminal Defense Attorneys On Your Side